badgerherald/Course-Guide-Crawler/README.md

 This will crawl the website and print out the courses on the register.

 ## Notice
-This program is in heavy beta, as our the docs.
+This program is in heavy beta, as are the docs.
 Please stay tuned for updates and updated documentation.